The

 Cartwright.
 While being supportive of the scientific community, at heart

-he firmly believes in the might is right approach and gladly
+he firmly believes in the might is right approach and gladly unleashes

-and Spider characters to help convey both a little humor and an “everyman’s”
+Spider characters to help convey both a little humor and an “everyman’s”

 view of the proceedings helps somewhat in reducing the military’s